btadine/blockchain-developer-bootcamp-final-project-new/README.md

 8. Block CityHack votes if a CityHack has been voted 10 times in less than 30 minutes.
 (Next iteration)

 ## Project Directory Structure
+Info Truffle/Hardhat can be used to deploy the smart contract.
+However, the tests are only present in Truffle.

 - The `./contracts` folder is where the main contract is located.
 - The `./migrations` folder contains the scripts for Truffle.
 - The `./test` folder contains the unit tests of the project.
+- The `./scripts` folder contains scripts to deploy with Hardhat.

+- The `./client` folder contains the front end of the project.